Script units can be in one of the following three formats: ANSI, UTF-16 and UTF-8.

 UTF-8.
 The UTF-8 format corresponds to multi-byte characters.
 It uses one or more bytes per character.

 TestComplete equally supports all of these encoding formats.
 The format to choose for your units depends on how you store them.
 In most cases, you can use the UTF-16 format as it provides support for any language.
-However, some source control systems do not support Unicode files and if you put UTF-16 files in them, you may have problems with file comparison and merging (see also Working With Source Control Systems via SCC API Providers - Overview).
+However, some source control systems do not support Unicode files and if you put UTF-16 files in them, you may have problems with file comparison and merging (see also Integration With Source Control Systems via SCC API Providers (Legacy)).

 To resolve the problem, you can select the ANSI or UTF-8 formats for your script units.
 The ANSI format is suitable for languages where every native character can be encoded with a single byte.
 You can use this format, for instance, for units containing Spanish, German, French or Russian characters.
 The UTF-8 format implies multi-byte encoding of native characters.
 You can use it, for example, for units that include Japanese, Chinese or Korean hieroglyphs.